GuangyanGan/GuangyanGan.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am currently a Ph.D. candidate at Nanyang Technological University.
-My research interests include topics at the interface between mathematics, statistics, computer science, finance and economics.
+I am a Ph.D. candidate at Nanyang Technological University, with research interests at the intersection of mathematics, statistics, computer science, finance, and economics.
+My work explores the evolving landscape of business and technology, and I actively collaborate with leading BigTech firms such as JD.com and Kuaishou to drive cutting-edge research in this dynamic field.

 ## Research Interest